prebid/prebid.github.io/dev-docs/bidders/kubient.md

 ### Note:

-The adsolut Bidding adaptor requires setup and approval before beginning.
-Please reach out to <prebid@kubient.com> for more details
+The Kubient Bidder Adapter requires setup and approval before beginning.
+Please reach out to <prebid@kubient.com> for more details.

 ### Bid Params